 In very recent times though we have seen some waters deteriorating though.
 The downsizing of the EA is also a concern.
 There's lots of work to be done here.
 We will be elaborating on this in a series of dedicated articles.
 Take a look at Save Our Rivers and The Rivers Trust to learn more.

 So what are you actually looking for?
 Public lands surrounding lakes and rivers, waterfalls, and reservoirs are a good start.
 Then there is the sea of course which is usually a bit easier to locate.

 Where can't I / should I not go wild swimming

 You should avoid poor quality water which includes canals, rivers known to be contaminated (often nearest inner cities), and stagnant bodies of water.
-You also need to be cautious wild swimming during flooding and drought as they too decrease water quality.
+You also need to be cautious during flooding and drought as they too decrease water quality.